-Service Coordination Service Coor dination meets federal regulations as per AEIS Compliance Indicators.
-Federal Regulations 303.34 Service coordination services (case management). (a) General. (j) Coordinating all services required under this part across agency lines; and (ji) Serving as the single point of contact for carrying out the activities described in paragraphs (a)(3) and (b) of this section. (a) Service coordination is an active, ongoing process that involves- (j) Assisting parents of infants and toddlers with disabilities in gaining access to, and coordinating the provision of, the early intervention services required under this part; and (ji) Coordinating the other services identified in the IFSP under §303.344(e) that are needed by, or are being provided to, the infant or toddler with a disability and that child's family. (b) Specific service coordination services.
-Service coordination services include- (1) Assisting parents of infants and toddlers with disabilities in obtaining access to needed early intervention services and toddlers with disabilities in obtaining access to needed early intervention services and toddlers with disabilities in obtaining access to needed early intervention services and toddlers with disabilities in obtaining access to needed early intervention services and toddlers with disabilities in obtaining access to needed early intervention services and the IFSP, including making referrals to providers for needed services and scheduling appointments for infants and toddlers with disabilities and their families; (2) Coordinating the provision of early intervention services and other services (such as educational, social, and medical services that are not provided for diagnostic or evaluative purposes) that the child needs or is being provided; (4) Facilitating and participating in the development, review, and evaluation of IFSPs; (5) Conducting referral and other activities to assist families in identifying available EIS providers; (6) Coordinating, facilitating, and monitoring the AEIS Service Coordinator reviews the Next Step Form to ensure services are provided as per the IFSP.

-Service Coordination Compliance Indicators The NSF is accurate and complete.
+Service Coordination Service Coor dination meets federal regulations as per AEIS Compliance Indicators. ☐ Yes ☐ No Federal Regulations 303.34 Service coordination services (case management). (a) General. (i) Coordinating all services required under this part across agency lines; and (ii) Serving as the single point of contact for carrying out the activities described in paragraphs (a)(3) and (b) of this section.
+(3) Service coordination is an active, ongoing process that involves- (i) Assisting parents of infants and toddlers with disabilities in gaining access to, and coordinating the provision of, the early intervention services required under this part; and (ii) Coordinating the other services identified in the IFSP under §303.344(e) that are needed by, or are being provided to, the infant or toddler with a disability and that child's family. (b) Specific service coordination services.
+Service coordination services include- (1) Assisting parents of infants and toddlers with disabilities in obtaining access to needed early intervention services and other services identified in the IFSP, including making referrals to providers for needed services and scheduling appointments for infants and toddlers with disabilities and their families; (2) Coordinating the provision of early intervention services and other services (such as educational, social, and medical services that are not provided for diagnostic or evaluative purposes) that the child needs or is being provided; (4) Facilitating and participating in the development, review, and evaluation of IFSPs; (5) Coordinating referral and other activities to assist families in identifying available EIS providers; (6) Coordinating, facilitating, and monitoring the delivery of services required under this part to ensure that the services are provided in a timely manner; (7) Conducting follow-up activities to determine that appropriate part C services are being provided; AEIS Compliance Indicators Service Coordinator reviews the Next Step Form to ensure services are provided as per the IFSP.
+The NSF is accurate and complete.
 Parent/caregiver signature is included on the NSF.

-Other areas for review There must be monthly documentation that includes a review of provider notes and check-in with families.
+Service Coordination Other areas for review There must be monthly documentation that includes a review of provider notes and check-in with families.
 Used language easily understood by family/caregivers and other providers IFSPs, service coordination notes, and provider documentation reflect culturally competent practices by all team members with respect for the diversity of children and families. (i.e., Family preferences based on beliefs, values, and routines are respected and integrated into team decisions).
-Has completed the Child Outcome Summary Knowledge Check (certificate attached)